jayc-1111/block-whiteboard/important-notes.md

   - All Editor.js references
   - All Lexical references
   - Test files for other editors
-- **Restored**: Quill initialization in cards.js with standard toolbar
+- **Restored**: Quill initialization in files.js with standard toolbar
 - **Lesson**: Sometimes the first choice was the right choice

 ### 14. Fixed Missing Quill Scrollbars (8/5/2025)
-- **Problem**: Quill editor scrollbars disappeared in both main expanded cards and bookmark editor widgets
+- **Problem**: Quill editor scrollbars disappeared in both main expanded files and bookmark editor widgets
 - **Solution**: Added proper overflow settings and custom scrollbar styling
 - **Changes**:
   - **In `bookmark-editor-widget.css`**: